MikePacey/Lancaster-HEC/docs/parallel.rst

 .. tip::

+  More cores doesn't always guarantee an application will run faster:
-  No parallel application scales up to larger numbers of cores perfectly, and the scalability varies both between applications and sometimes between different use cases in the same application.
-In fact, many applications will run slower if required to run on too many cores, as the constant communications required between the different components of the application will eventually dominate over 'real' computational work.
+  No parallel application scales up to larger numbers of cores perfectly, and the scalability varies both between applications and sometimes between different use cases or models within the same application.
+Most applications will run slower if made to run on too many cores, as the constant communications required between the different components of the application will eventually dominate over 'real' computational work.
   When trying out a new
-  parallel application (or a new model) submit some test jobs to find out the sweet spot for scaling for your particular workload.
+  parallel application (or a new type of workload), it's best submit some test jobs of different sized to find out the sweet spot for scaling for your particular workload.